1 killed, 5 injured in shooting at California church, sheriff says

 The majority of those inside the church are believed to be of Taiwanese descent, Braun said.

-The Orange County undersheriff said churchgoers’ heroism prevented other injuries.
+Orange County Undersheriff Jeff Hallock said churchgoers’ heroism prevented other injuries.
 By the time police arrived, congregants had hogtied and restrained the shooter, the undersheriff said.

+“Had people not intervened, it could have been much worse,” said Hallock.

 Two handguns were also recovered at the scene, officials said.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) was doing an “emergency trace” on the recovered weapons, a spokesperson said Sunday.